criyle/go-judge/README.md

 Build by your own `docker build -t executorserver -f Dockerfile.exec .`

-The `executorserver` need root privilege to create `cgroup`.
+For cgroup v1, the `executorserver` need root privilege to create `cgroup`.
 Either creates sub-directory `/sys/fs/cgroup/cpuacct/executor_server`, `/sys/fs/cgroup/memory/executor_server`, `/sys/fs/cgroup/pids/executor_server` and make execution user readable or use `sudo` to run it.

+For cgroup v2, systemd dbus will be used to create a transient scope for cgroup integration.

 #### Build Shared object